 Since the 1940s, the Kansas Young Democrats have fought for and represented the progressive youth of the Sunflower State.
-Our members range from ages 13 to 35, and represent towns from Hays to Wichita, Pittsburg to Overland Park, and everywhere in between.
+Our members range from ages 13 to 35, and represent towns from Hays to Wichita, Pittsburg to Kansas City, and everywhere in between.

 On September 30th at the Kansas Democratic Party's annual Demofest convention in Wichita, Johnson County Young Democrats President Brandon Woodard was named the KDP's 2017 Young Democrat of the Year.
 Woodard, who also serves as the Treasurer of the Kansas Young Democrats, was honored for building the largest and most active YD chapter in the state.